trrad/tyche/readme.md

 - **Segment discovery**: Find who responds differently (HTE analysis, Causal Trees)
 - **Extensible**: Clean interfaces for custom models and priors, inspired by a mix of PyMC3, WebPPL and Edward

 *Stop throwing away the rich detail in your data to make a largely meaningless statment like p=0.03.
-Start asking what your data can teach you about the world you actually live in, and learn to reason correctly by accepting uncertainty as a fundemental part of belief*
+Start asking what your data can teach you about the world you actually live in, and about the complex patterns and dynamics in your conversion data.

 ## Quick Start